 Just 5 miles south of Burlington and open year-round, Shelburne Vineyards offers an independently rustic charm alongside their award-winning selection of both classic and modern wines.
-The Tasting Room is currently open for tasting flights and bottle sales only, with seats available on a first-come, first-serve basis, or you can reserve your spot here.
+The Tasting Room is open every day except Tuesday, from noon to 6pm.

-Shelburne Vineyards offers a robust selection of wines, including some incredibly unique and interesting blends, such as their Rhapsody Ice Wine, made from Arctic Riesling grapes that were purposefully left to freeze on the vine before being harvested and pressed to create this rich, honey-like wine.
+Shelburne Vineyards offers a robust selection of wines, including some incredibly unique and interesting blends, such as their Vidal Fizz, a sparkling, bubbly wine that is the result of a collaboration between IAPETUS, Newport Wine Cellar, and Fortnight Wine Bar.
 Other Vermont-made staples like cheese and maple syrup are also sold on-site, but Shelburne Vineyard’s easy proximity to Burlington means a day at the winery can be conveniently followed with a delicious dinner at one of the best restaurants in the city if you want!

 New England is fortunate to have such a strong showing of wineries and vineyards, with each one showcasing its unique take on grape-growing and winemaking in a region that often offers many opportunities to overcome challenges related to climate and weather.
 Of course, New Englanders are nothing if not resilient and resourceful, and it certainly shows in the best wineries and vineyards of the region.

 If you decide to mix it up a little on your New England winery tour, be sure to look into a few of the breweries and cideries that make New England a craft beer lover’s paradise, too.
 You’ll never have to worry about having your adult beverage needs met while traveling around New England!